dschul01/MechaCar_Statistical_Analysis/README.md

 ## Linear Regression to Predict MPG

-Which variables/coefficients provided a non-random amount of variance to the mpg values in the dataset?
+Multiple linear regression analysis was performed to determine if any of a number of metrics predict the mpg of MechaCar's prototypes.
+The image below shows there are a couple variables which provide a non-random amount of variance to the mpg values in the dataset.
+These would be the vehicle length and ground clearance which both have p-values well below an 'extreme' significance level of 0.0001 indicating they have a statistically significant impact on mpg values.

-Is the slope of the linear model considered to be zero?
-Why or why not?
+The slope of the linear model is not zero which is seen in the overall p-value of 5.35e-11, and therefore we reject the null hypothesis.
+Additionally the R-squared value of 0.7149 indicates a 71.5% effective predictability on mpg of MechaCar prototypes.
-Does this linear model predict mpg of MechaCar prototypes effectively?
-Why or why not?
+This reading is generally considered a high correlation between readings whereas a value below 0.5 is not.

 ![LinearRegression_MPG.png](https://github.com/dschul01/MechaCar_Statistical_Analysis/blob/main/Resources/LinearRegression_MPG.png)